 The first thing to notice about SAP BusinessObjects Business Intelligence 4.1 is that it installs Apache Tomcat 7 as the default web application server in place of Apache Tomcat 6.
-The installer will leave the Apache 6 files at
+For upgrades to earlier versions, the installer will leave the Apache 6 files at

-C:\Program Files (x86)\SAP BusinessObjects\Tomcat6\ and install Tomcat 7 in the adjacent
+C:\Program Files (x86)\SAP BusinessObjects\Tomcat6\ and install Apache Tomcat 7 in the adjacent